-- Projects Grants are open for clinical and non-clinical research projects.
+- Projects grant awards are open for clinical and non-clinical research projects

-- Project Grants support stand-alone research projects and should be deliverable within their own right, without dependence on other projects which may/may not be funded.
+- Project grant awards support stand-alone research projects and should be deliverable within their own right, without dependence on other projects which may / may not be funded

 Financial support and duration

 - Awards of up to £250,000 for up to three years.
-This value is no longer pro rata and applications can be made for projects of a shorter duration up to the maximum funding value.
-However, applicants must be able to demonstrate feasibility, scientific excellence and value for money.
+Applications can be made for projects of a shorter duration up to the maximum funding value.
+However, applicants must be able to demonstrate feasibility, scientific excellence and value for money

-- Project Grants support the recruitment of a post-doctoral researcher to perform the project.
+- Project grant awards support the recruitment of a post-doctoral researcher to perform the project

-- Excludes salary contribution to the Lead Applicant or Co-Applicant(s).
-Project Grants cannot be used to fund a PhD student for the work.
+- Exclude salary contribution to the lead applicant or co-applicant(s).
+Project grant awards cannot be used to fund a PhD student for the work

-- Excludes indirect costs and any other non-attributable overhead costs.
+- Exclude indirect costs and any other non-attributable overhead costs